-28. Project Summary (.PDF format)

-The Proposal Application must include a copy of the Project Summary tab.
+28. Project Summary (.PDF format) When is this due?
+Proposal Application X Final Application X The Proposal Application must include a copy of the Project Summary tab.
 Please note, OHFA posts the Project Summary on its Pending Applications and Funded Projects website upon submission of a Proposal Application and may be shared with other interested parties, if requested.

-29. Public Notification (All Projects)

-In accordance with 26 U.S.C. §42(m)(1)(A)(ii) and O.R.C. §175.07, at Final Application, the applicant must include evidence of completing the public notification process using the OHFA template letter, and the notification must include all information requested, be in writing, and be sent via certified mail, return receipt requested.
+29. Public Notification (All Projects) When is this due?
+Proposal Application X Final Application X In accordance with 26 U.S.C. §42(m)(1)(A)(ii) and O.R.C. §175.07 , at Final Application, the applicant must include evidence of completing the public notification process using the OHFA template letter , and the notification must include all information requested, be in writing, and be sent via certified mail, return receipt requested.
 Applicants must submit a copy of the stamped post office receipt, return receipt not required, for certified mail and copies of notification letters with the Final application.
 The name and address of the officials must be on the return receipts.
-Public notification must be submitted to the following individuals:

-- The chief executive officer and the clerk of the legislative body of any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries. - The clerk of any township in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries; and - The clerk of the board of county commissioners of any county in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries. - Notifications shall be made no more than 30 days prior to the application submission.

-Updated evidence of completing the public notification process must be provided at Final Application if there are any changes to the information listed on the OHFA template letter.

-30. Related Party Transaction Questionnaire

-Applications must include the Related Party Transaction Questionnaire.
+Public notification must be submitted to the following individuals: The chief executive officer and the clerk of the legislative body of any municipal corporation in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries.
+The clerk of any township in which the project is proposed to be constructed or that is within one-half mile of the project's boundaries; and The clerk of the board of county commissioners of any county in which the project is proposed to be constructed or that is within one-half mile of the project or that is within one-half mile of the project or that is within one-half mile of the project or that is within one-half mile of the project or that is within one-half mile of the project or that is within one-half mile of the project's boundaries.
+Notifications shall be made no more than 30 days prior to the application submission.
+Updated evidence of completing the public notification process must be provided at Final Application if there are any changes to the information listed on the OHFA template letter .
+20 Deleted Derty Transaction Overtigencing 30.
+Related Party Transaction Questionnaire When is this due?
+Proposal Application Final Application X Applications must include the Related Party Transaction Questionnaire.

-31. Relocation Plan (existing rental units only)

-Any development involving rehabilitation of occupied units that will result in permanent displacement must submit a complete Acquisition, Relocation, and Demolition Questionnaire and Relocation Assistance Plan.
+31. Relocation Plan (existing rental units only) When is this due?
+Proposal Application Final Application X Any development involving rehabilitation of occupied units that will result in permanent displacement must submit a complete Acquisition, Relocation, and Demolition Questionnaire and Relocation Assistance Plan .
 OHFA may prohibit, limit, or mitigate any permanent displacement.
 If a development will result in resident relocation during the construction period, the application must include a narrative detailing the tenant relocation plan addressing the method(s) for relocating residents, provide a breakdown of any associated costs, and identify if tenants will be permanently displaced.